jethornton/flexgui/docs_flex/source/ini.rst

 Plotter
 -------

-The plotter background color can be set in the [FLEX] section of the ini.
+The plotter background color can be set in the [FLEXGUI] section of the ini.
 The value is the Red,Greed,Blue color numbers from 0 to 1 with no space.
 So an entry of 0.0,0.0,0.0 is black and 1.0,1.0,1.0 is white.
 Use a RGB 0-1 Color Picker to select the RGB values.
 ::

-	[FLEX]
+	[FLEXGUI]
 	PLOT_BACKGROUND_COLOR = 0.0,0.0,0.0

 The plotter orientation can be set to one of the following x, x2, y, y2, z, or p.